Sawmill: Medieval and early modern era

-Sawmills later became widespread in medieval Europe, as one was sketched by Villard de Honnecourt in c.
+Timber sawmills are attested in medieval Europe, as one was sketched by Villard de Honnecourt in c.
 1225–1235.
-They are claimed to have been introduced to Madeira following its discovery in c.
-1420 and spread widely in Europe in the 16th century.
+Sawmills are claimed to have been introduced to Madeira following its discovery in c.
+1420 and spread widely in Europe by the 16th century.

+In Norway, the first water-powered sawmills appeared in the late 1400s in southern Norway and around the Oslofjord, and during the 16th century the gate saw became common in Norwegian sawmilling.

+Working hydraulic sawmills are also documented in late medieval northern Italy.

-Prior to the invention of the sawmill, boards were rived (split) and planed, or more often sawn by two men with a whipsaw, using saddleblocks to hold the log, and a saw pit for the pitman who worked below.
+Prior to the adoption of the timber sawmill, boards were rived (split) and planed, or more often sawn by two men with a whipsaw, using saddleblocks to hold the log, and a saw pit for the pitman who worked below.
 Sawing was slow, and required strong and hearty men.
 The topsawer had to be the stronger of the two because the saw was pulled in turn by each man, and the lower had the advantage of gravity.
 The topsawyer also had to guide the saw so that the board was of even thickness.
 This was often done by following a chalkline.

-Early sawmills simply adapted the whipsaw to mechanical power, generally driven by a water wheel to speed up the process.
+Early sawmills adapted the whipsaw to mechanical power, generally driven by a water wheel to speed up the process.
 The circular motion of the wheel was changed to back-and-forth motion of the saw blade by a connecting rod known as a pitman arm (thus introducing a term used in many mechanical applications).

-Generally, only the saw was powered, and the logs had to be loaded and moved by hand.
-An early improvement was the development of a movable carriage, also water powered, to move the log steadily through the saw blade.
+Such mills are referred to as sashmills.

+A key problem in the development of water-powered sawmills was not merely driving the saw blade, but feeding the timber into it mechanically and reliably.
+Early designs, such as Villard de Honnecourt's water-driven saw, already included an automatic feed keeping the log pressed against the saw.
+Renaissance engineers later drew increasingly elaborate sawmill mechanisms: Francesco di Giorgio Martini designed a waterwheel-powered saw in which a crank-driven frame moved the blade while a ratchet advanced the trunk-bearing carriage, and Leonardo da Vinci drew a sawmill in which the same water-powered mechanism moved both the saw and the cart carrying the log.

 A type of sawmill without a crank is known from Germany called "knock and drop" or simply "drop" -mills.
 In these drop sawmills, the frame carrying the saw blade is knocked upwards by cams as the shaft turns.
 These cams are let into the shaft on which the waterwheel sits.
 When the frame carrying the saw blade is in the topmost position it drops by its own weight, making a loud knocking noise, and in so doing it cuts the trunk.

-A small mill such as this would be the center of many rural communities in wood-exporting regions such as the Baltic countries and Canada.
-The output of such mills would be quite low, perhaps only 500 boards per day.
-They would also generally only operate during the winter, the peak logging season.

-In the United States, the sawmill was introduced soon after the colonisation of Virginia by recruiting skilled men from Hamburg.

-Later the metal parts were obtained from the Netherlands, where the technology was far ahead of that in England, where the sawmill remained largely unknown until the late 18th century.
-The arrival of a sawmill was a large and stimulative step in the growth of a frontier community.